 Kirschenmann’s farm has been featured in numerous publications including National Geographic, Business Week, Audubon, the LA Times and Gourmet magazine.
 In 1995 it was profiled in an award-winning video, My Father’s Garden by Miranda Smith Productions, and is still widely used as a teaching tool.
 Kirschenmann also has been advisor for several documentaries including American Meat and Symphony of the Soil.

 Kirschenmann served as the Leopold Center's second director from July 2000 to November 2005 and has been recognized widely for his work.
 In 2014 he received the One World Award for Lifetime Achievement.
-He also was one of the first 10 recipients of the James F. Beard Foundation Leadership awards in 2011 and will receive the 2012 Sustainable Agriculture Achievement Award from Practical Farmers of Iowa.
+He also was one of the first 10 recipients of the James F. Beard Foundation Leadership awards in 2011 and received the 2012 Sustainable Agriculture Achievement Award from Practical Farmers of Iowa.

 Watch a January 2012 Tedx talk, Soil: From Dirt to Lifeline